 In six years of learning at home, Spencer went from being quiet and unfocused to winning quiz bowl competitions and launching his own business.
-These accomplishments earned him an invitation to speak for the first time at the 2017 World Conference for Autism in Portland, Oregon, where he shared his own experiences in coping with Asperger’s.
+His accomplishments earned him an invitation to speak for the first time at the 2017 World Conference for Autism in Portland, Oregon, where he shared his experiences in coping with Asperger’s.

 Some of Spencer’s favorite conference moments from 2017 and 2018 were getting to chat with Temple Grandin, one of the world’s most well known and accomplished adults who was born with autism.
 (The HBO movie based on her life, starring Claire Danes, received seven Emmy Awards and we highly recommend it.)

-In Spencer’s case, homeschooling has lived up to its reputation as an excellent means for addressing developmental issues—but his mother Tracie admits they chose to do it almost as a last resort.
+In Spencer’s case, homeschooling lived up to its reputation as an excellent means for addressing developmental issues—but his mother Tracie admits they chose to do it almost as a last resort.

 “It was a very new process for me,” she says.
 “I was one hundred percent unfamiliar with homeschooling.
 But he just needed to be in an environment that was good for him.
 And the one place we could think of was home.”

 Spencer attended a public charter school through 5th grade.
 Because he found it hard to focus in a classroom setting, he often withdrew into the world of books.
 This added to the pressure of trying to interact with other students.